Chapter 1:

 He laughed to himself, the sound bouncing around the helmet's interior, tinny and warped.

-But the arena itself was real.
+Even so, he wasn’t looking at the arena from behind a screen.
 The smell of scorched metal in his nostrils was not disgusting, but oppressive and overbearing nonetheless.
 B-7X's servos never stopped humming and the itch of adrenaline at the base of his skull remained unremitting.

 The Quadbarrel Shotgun hung from the gun belt on his side, clinking against his leg, heavy and familiar.
 He unhooked it, feeling it in his hands and tossing it up and down lightly.
 It was a real, deadly weapon.
 The ammo counter on his HUD read "4."